stwykd/char-rnn/README.md

 In addition, the implementation uses LSTM-cells, which allowed the network to learn long-term musical structures, such as song forms, and produce melodic repetitions.

-Please check out the `compositions/` folder to hear the RNN's compositions.
+Please check out the `compositions/` folder to listen to this model's compositions.